One of the two things in life that’s guaranteed.

 Audits and compliance

 The tax system allows deductions and credits for eligible people to lower their tax, including low income earners.
-Please remember that claims for deductions totaling more than $300 require written evidence – usually just receipts which you can keep in paper or electronic form, including photos of the original receipts.
+Please remember that claims for deductions totalling more than $300 require written evidence – usually just receipts which you can keep in paper or electronic form, including photos of the original receipts.
 The easiest way to keep track of deductions is via the ATO app.
 You should always pay the tax you are legally obliged to, as an audit by the tax office resulting in you having to pay the tax you owe them + interest + penalty tax, costs a lot more than what you avoided paying in the first place.
 Penalty tax rates range from 25-75% of the amount in question, depending on whether you have just made a mistake, were careless or deliberately evaded paying your tax.
 As Jerry said once in an episode of Seinfeld – “An audit is the equivalent of a complete rectal examination”.

 The Australian Taxation Office (ATO) has a number of ways of keeping track of taxpayers to see who is and is not paying their fair share, but the ATO’s surveillance only goes so far.
 If you know of an individual or business involved in tax evasion and reckon it’s about time they pulled their weight, fill out this confidential tax evasion reporting form.
 Tax evasion is quite often linked to organised crime so don’t think of reporting as being a dobber.
 As the ATO states on their website – “Tax crime threatens the revenue used to provide services to the community and disadvantages Australians who do the right thing.”

 Taxation is something where you can be stung with a large bill out of the blue, as happened to DN.
 This is his story in his own words.